Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 > **Note:** in gauge field theory and specifically quantum electrodynamics, which is discussed at the end of the [electromagnetic theory article](@/electromagnetism/index.md), we find that the Dirac equation describing fermions coupled to an electromagnetic field (i.e. electrons) must be modified to $(i\hbar \gamma^\mu D_\mu - m c) \psi$, where $D_\mu = \partial_\mu + \dfrac{ie}{\hbar c} A_\mu$ is the **gauge covariant derivative**.

 The most precise theory of quantum mechanics is the **Standard Model**, which extends the Dirac equation into describing **quantum fields**.
 The Standard Model makes highly-accurate predictions that are even more precise than the Schrödinger equation, including tiny corrections to the energy levels of the hydrogen atom.
 However, it is a theory that is far too complex to cover here and best left to an in-depth textbook treatment.
+For those interested, feel free to see my [quantum field theory book](https://www.learntheoreticalphysics.com/quantum-field-theory/) to learn more.

 ### An epistemological remark